makersacademy/taster2.0/assets/pills/css.md

 **On the right :**
 the above part
-This is your DOM, refer to [this pill :pill:](http://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048 "css selectors"): https://github.com/makersacademy/taster2.0/blob/master/assets/pills/html.md if you do not remember what is the DOM
+This is your DOM, refer to [this pill :pill:](http://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048 "css selectors") if you do not remember what is the DOM
 The thing is that you can pass on hover the DOM and it will highlight the part you are on on the left side of the screen (the website)

 the below part